-- Gender (male, female and transgender). - Age (<25 and 25+ years). - Type of provider (public services, key population-led organization, NGOs, or other entities).
-Please see page 33 in the complementary document "Global AIDS monitoring Framework 2022-2026" for additional guidance. - Name of the organisation/s Please indicate the name and URL/website (if available) of the key population-led organization, NGOs, or other entities that are providing these services
+- Gender (male, female and transgender).

+- Age (<25 and 25+ years).

+- Type of provider (public services, key population-led organization, NGOs, or other entities).

+- Name of the organisation/s.
+Please indicate the name and URL/website (if available) of the key population-led organization, NGOs, or other entities

+that are providing these services